 In the Space Station Processing Facility, the Unity connecting module, part of the International Space Station, is shown with Pressurized Mating Adapters 1 (left) and 2 (right) attached.
 Unity is scheduled to undergo testing of the common berthing mechanism to which other space station elements will dock.
 Unity is the primary payload on mission STS-88, targeted to launch Dec.
 3, 1998.
 Other testing includes the Pad Demonstration Test to verify the compatibility of the module with the Space Shuttle as well as the ability of the astronauts to send and receive commands to Unity from the flight deck of the orbiter.
 Unity is expected to be ready for installation into the payload canister on Oct.
 25, and transported to Launch Pad 39-A on Oct.
 27. The Unity will be mated to the Russian-built Zarya control module which should already be in orbit at that time

-STS-90 Mission Specialist Dafydd (Dave) Williams with the Canadian Space Agency poses in the cockpit of his T-38 jet trainer aircraft after arriving at the KSC Shuttle Landing Facility along with other members of the crew from NASA’s Johnson Space Center to begin Terminal Countdown Demonstration Test (TCDT) activities.
+The crew of STS-90 participate in Terminal Countdown Demonstration Test (TCDT) activities at KSC's Launch Pad 39B.
 The TCDT is held at KSC prior to each Space Shuttle flight to provide crews with the opportunity to participate in simulated countdown activities.
+Here, Mission Specialist Kathryn (Kay) Hire gives a "thumbs-up" to the mission after being suited up in her orange launch and re-entry suit.
 Columbia is targeted for launch of STS-90 on April 16 at 2:19 p.m.
 EDT and will be the second mission of 1998.
 The mission is scheduled to last nearly 17 days

-STS-88 Mission Specialist James H. Newman (left) suits up in the Operations and Checkout Building, as part of flight crew equipment fit check, prior to his trip to Launch Pad 39A.
-He is helped by suit tech Terri McKinney.
-The crew are at KSC to participate in the Terminal Countdown Demonstration Test (TCDT) which includes mission familiarization activities, emergency egress training, and the simulated main engine cut-off exercise.
-This is Newman's third space flight.
+STS-88 Mission Specialist Sergei Konstantinovich Krikalev, a Russian cosmonaut, suits up in the Operations and Checkout Building, as part of a flight crew equipment fit check, prior to his trip to Launch Pad 39A.
+He is helped by suit tech George Brittingham.
+The STS-88 crew is at KSC to participate in the Terminal Countdown Demonstration Test (TCDT) which includes mission familiarization activities, emergency egress training, and a simulated launch countdown.
+This is Krikalev's second flight on the Space Shuttle.
 Mission STS-88 is targeted for launch on Dec.
 3, 1998.
 It is the first U.S. flight for the assembly of the International Space Station and will carry the Unity connecting module